code0monkey1/learn-typescript-express-fullstackopen/README.md

         }

       ```
-  1. install `ts-node-dev` as a dev dependency , for continuous refresh of save ( you could also alternatively use `nodemon` instead of `ts-node-dev`  )
+  8. install `ts-node-dev` as a dev dependency , for continuous refresh on save.

       `npm install --save-dev ts-node-dev`

-  2. Now go to `package.json` and write down the scripts to run `development` and `linting`, like so :
+  9. Now go to `package.json` and write down the scripts to run `development` and `linting`, like so :

      ```json
         {